 And here’s an image of Google’s search engine.

 Now don’t think about which one you use.
-Think about which of these speak to you more?
+Think about which of these speaks to you more.

 If we had to guess, we’re going to say the answer would be Google.
 If you think about what a search engine is used for, you will understand why we said Google.